Prairie oyster

+This mixture has a reputation as a classic traditional remedy for hangovers, and has featured in media for many years.

 Supposed hangover remedy properties

 Though considered a traditional hangover remedy, the prairie oyster has not been scientifically proven to treat hangover symptoms.
 Headache experts say that a prairie oyster will not work as a remedy for a hangover.

 It has been suggested that the raw egg in a prairie oyster may alleviate the symptoms of a hangover since eggs contain cysteine, an amino acid which helps the body break down acetaldehyde, a by-product of processing alcohol.
 However, there is no reliable evidence showing that consuming foods with this amino acid relieves hangover symptoms.
-Furthermore, research shows that amino acids in raw eggs are less digestible than amino acids in cooked eggs.

 It has also been suggested that a prairie oyster may seem to relieve hangover symptoms by acting as a distraction and a placebo.

 In popular culture

 The prairie oyster has appeared in popular media since the early 20th century.
-Notable appearances include:

-In James Joyce's novel "Ulysses", a prairie oyster is mentioned in passing in episode 14.

-In P. G. Wodehouse's 1916 short story "Jeeves Takes Charge", Jeeves cures Bertie Wooster's hangover with his version of a prairie oyster.
+Its most notable appearance is in P. G. Wodehouse's Jeeves novels.
+It first appeared in the 1916 short story "Jeeves Takes Charge", where Jeeves cures Bertie Wooster's hangover with his version of a prairie oyster.
 The drink is not named in the story but it fits the description of a prairie oyster.
 As Jeeves says, "It is a little preparation of my own invention.
 It is the Worcester Sauce that gives it its colour.
 The raw egg makes it nutritious.
 The red pepper gives it its bite."
 Jeeves also serves this hangover cure in other stories.
 It is very effective, and Bertie suspects that there is more to the drink than the ingredients mentioned by Jeeves.

-In the 1931 film The Last Flight, three of the main characters order a prairie oyster after a night of heavy drinking.